Water purification is a bit of an obsession of mine. Whether you are planning a backpacking trip or prepping for

 Survivor Filter PRO vs. Sawyer Mini

 I’m a big fan of the Sawyer Mini (Amazon Link) because it is so small, cheap, and reliable.
 However, the Survivor Filter PRO has some major advantages over the Sawyer Mini.

 The main ones are that the PRO can filter viruses, removes bad tastes, and has a much faster flow rate.

 The Sawyer Mini is a lot lighter though, which makes it suitable for backpacking.
-It is also a lot more reliable because there aren’t any moving parts which can break.
+It is also a lot more reliable because there aren’t any moving parts that can break.

 Bottom Line: Choose the Sawyer Mini for backpacking solo.
 Go with the PRO for disaster prep or backpacking in groups.